uldyssian-sh/vmware-vcp-vvf-vcf-certs/practice-exams/2V0-13-25/sample-questions.md

 ---

 **Study Tip:** Focus on understanding the "why" behind each design decision, not just the "what."
-The architect exam tests your ability to make appropriate design choices based on requirements and constraints.
+The architect exam tests your ability to make appropriate design choices based on requirements and constraints.# Updated Sun Nov  9 12:50:33 CET 2025